MoTint614-822-0494

 4. 04

 After the pilot, nothing about truck two is guesswork.
-The file is cut, the placement is measured off a real door, and the per-truck cost moves the right direction when we’re running the same artwork six times instead of six different files once.
-That’s the only reason to do a fleet in a batch — not because we want the whole job on one invoice.
+The file is cut, the placement is measured off a real door, and running the same artwork six times is less setup than running six different files once.
+That is the reason to do a fleet in a batch.

 The work